 A living trust can be a useful tool when planning your estate.
 But if you live in California and are considering using a living trust to protect your assets during your golden years, make sure you understand the state and federal rules that surround them.
 As with most financial situations, planning your living trust ahead of time can pay huge dividends.
 Of course, whether you’re setting up a living trust, planning for retirement or seeking help with general financial planning, it could make sense to work with a financial advisor.

 How to Create a Living Trust in California

 Creating a living trust is pretty similar in every state.
-Specifically in the Golden State requires a number of steps.
+Specifically in the Golden State, creating a living trust requires a number of steps.
 The table below breaks down each step with a description:

 |1.
 Pick a Type of Living Trust||If you’re married, you’ll first need to decide whether you want a single or joint trust.
 A joint trust will allow you to include property that each spouse owns separately as well as joint property.|